MackPI/Pine64LinuxLCD/README.md

 This far got me scrolling text on boot but the screen would go black before the login prompt with HDMI still working.

-Next I edited /etc/systemd/system/sysinit.target.wants/sunxi-disp-tool.service
+~~Next I edited /etc/systemd/system/sysinit.target.wants/sunxi-disp-tool.service~~

-<code>sudo mousepad /etc/systemd/system/sysinit.target.wants/sunxi-disp-tool.service</code>
+~~sudo mousepad /etc/systemd/system/sysinit.target.wants/sunxi-disp-tool.service~~

-I commented out the lines that did something.
+~~I commented out the lines that did something.
 Which is everything but the section headers Putting a # on every line should work.
-I used comments because I want to eventually get both LCD and HDMI working at the same time
+I used comments because I want to eventually get both LCD and HDMI working at the same time~~

+Easier way to do the same thing

+<code>sudo systemctl disable sunxi-disp-tool</code>

+Then reboot and LCD works HDMI does not.
+Touch is not working either.